Seed security: Seed security and farmers' rights

 In 2014, the Nagoya Protocol established an access and benefit-sharing (ABS) framework requiring States to regulate access to genetic resources through legally binding agreements between providers and users.
 A decade later, the WIPO Treaty on Intellectual Property, Genetic Resources, and Associated Traditional Knowledge introduced obligations aimed at enhancing transparency, effectiveness, and the quality of the patent system concerning genetic resources and traditional knowledge.

 The seed security framework is useful for designing public policies and legislation adapted to agricultural, social and environmental challenges—both in crisis situations and under normal conditions.
 It supports research that is grounded in farmers' realities and broadens perspectives on national and international seed law.
 Additionally, it helps analyze fragmented legal frameworks, improving the clarity and predictability of seed-related regulations.
 A right to seeds has been recognized in Article 19 of the United Nations Declaration on the Rights of Peasants and Other People Working in Rural Areas (UNDROP), adopted on October 30, 2018.

+This important recognition was made possible by the efforts of the peasant movement called La Via Campesina.
+Cristophe Golay, Coordinator of the Project on Economic, Social and Cultural Rights and Research Fellow at the Geneva Academy of International Humanitarian Law and Human Rights, wrote a background paper on the UN declaration of rights of peasants.
+Beginning in 1993, La Via Campesina’s main concern has been food sovereignty and defending the life, land, and dignity of peasant populations.
+Even, before the movements, work to add rights to the documents, the Declaration on the Rights of Peasants was described as “one of the most important developments in the protection against discrimination in the context of the right to food” by the UN.
+It follows the model of the United Nations Declaration on the Rights of Indigenous Peoples, reaffirming the existing civil political, economic, social, and cultural rights outlined, and reinforces them by incorporating new rights to land, seeds, and means of agricultural production.
+This is the first step for La Via Campesina that must be followed up with active participation by the movement and other representatives of civil society in UN conventions.
+Additionally, Olivier De Schutter, the UN Special Repporteur on the right to food underlined in many of his reports the need to better protect rights of peasant farming communities to seeds and land.